loo83gh22-droid/Husband-Daily-Tips/docs/RENAME_PROJECT_FOLDER.md

-# How to Rename "Test Project" Folder - Safe Guide
+# How to Rename Project Folder - Safe Guide

 ## ✅ **It's Safe!**

-Your code has **no hardcoded references** to "Test Project".
+Your code has **no hardcoded references** to the folder name.
 The folder name appears only in:
 - Documentation examples (non-critical)
 - Git internally (handled automatically)